linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

     systemctl is-enabled mysql

-To get a sense of which `systemd` service units are currently active on your system, issue the following `list-units` command and filter by the service type:
+To view which `systemd` service units are currently active on your system, issue the following `list-units` command and filter by the service type:

     systemctl list-units --type=service

 {{< note >}}
-`list-units` is the default action for the `systemctl` command, and as such you may simply enter `systemctl` to retrieve a list of units.
+`list-units` is the default action for the `systemctl` command, so you can simply enter `systemctl` to retrieve a list of units.
 {{</ note >}}

 The generated list includes all currently active service units, service units that have jobs pending, and service units that were active and have failed: